-- 1. All regulations regarding eligibility of the BSF (for the Israeli PI) or the NSF (for the U.S. PI) will apply to this program. - 2.
-Each Israeli scientist is allowed to submit only a single proposal.
-Moreover, a scientist who has any pending NSF-BSF application, or has any active NSF-BSF grant that is not in its last year, is not allowed to submit an application to this program. - 3.
-Israeli scientists will be allowed to submit both to an NSF-BSF program and the regular BSF program, including similar applications.
+- 1) All inquiries regarding the eligibility of the research topic must be made by the U.S. PIs to the program directors at NSF.
+BSF will not respond to any query regarding topic eligibility. - 2) All regulations regarding eligibility of the BSF (for the Israeli PI) or the NSF (for the U.S. PI) will apply to this program. - 3) Each Israeli scientist is allowed to submit only a single proposal.
+Moreover, a scientist who has any pending NSF-BSF application, or has any active NSF-BSF grant that is not in its last year, is not allowed to submit an application to this program - 4) Israeli scientists will be allowed to submit both to an NSF-BSF program and the regular BSF program, including similar applications.
 In the event that they are awarded a grant in both programs, they will be funded in both, unless the research application is mostly similar, in which case only their NSF-BSF program will be funded.

-4. In case of similar NSF-BSF and regular BSF applications, in which the NSF evaluation was not completed by the time the regular BSF awards are made, the BSF will defer its decision regarding a possible grant to this application, until the NSF-BSF awards are announced.
+5) In case of similar NSF-BSF and regular BSF applications, in which the NSF evaluation was not completed by the time the regular BSF awards are made, the BSF will defer its decision regarding a possible grant to this application, until the NSF-BSF awards are announced.